-Coronaviruses are a large family of viruses that are known to cause illness ranging from the common cold to more severe diseases such as Severe Acute Respiratory syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+Coronaviruses are a large family of viruses found in humans and animals.
+They cause illnesses from the common cold to more severe diseases like Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

-We are still learning more about the symptoms that this virus causes in infected people as the outbreak progresses.
-Patients with 2019-nCoV have reportedly had mild to severe respiratory illness with symptoms of:
+Patients with COVID-19 have reportedly had mild to severe respiratory illness with symptoms of:

 - shortness of breath